 Eurovision 2026 Semi-Final 2 Predictions: Qualifier Odds & Surprise NQs

 TL;DR: Eurovision 2026 Semi-Final 2 looks deeper but less chaotic than Semi-Final 1.
-Denmark, Australia and Ukraine are near-locks, then Romania, Cyprus, Bulgaria, Malta, Norway and Czechia all sit above 75% to qualify.
-The pressure point is the final slot: Albania is the market's 10th qualifier, with Latvia, Armenia and Switzerland close enough to flip the result after rehearsals.
+Denmark, Australia, Romania and Ukraine are near-locks at 1.00-1.02, then Bulgaria, Albania, Czechia and Malta have all firmed above 82%.
+The pressure point is the final slot or two: Norway holds 10th at 62.9%, with Latvia (46.3%) and Switzerland (44.8%) the live bubble going into tonight's show.

 Semi-Final 2 takes place on Thursday, May 14, 2026 at 21:00 CEST at the Wiener Stadthalle in Vienna.